vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/06_bhagavat-parijanopAsanA-paddhatiH.md

 <details><summary>English</summary>

-32. And what Vishnu says to the attentive Vishvak- sena regarding those in particular that are unworthy of the worship of mumukshus is as follows:--
+32. And what Vishnu says to the attentive Vishvaksena regarding those in particular that are unworthy of the worship of mumukshus is as follows:--
 </details>